Bane (DC Comics): Batman: Knightfall

 Bane breaks Batman's back in a splash page from Batman #497 (July 1993).
 Art by Jim Aparo.
 This particular image was recreated in other Batman media.

 During the Knightfall storyline, Bane devises a plan to weaken Batman both physically and mentally.
-He uses stolen munitions to destroy the walls of Arkham Asylum, allowing its deranged inmates to return to Gotham, including the Joker, Two-Face, the Riddler, the Scarecrow, the Mad Hatter, the Ventriloquist, Firefly, Poison Ivy, Cornelius Stirk, Film Freak and Victor Zsasz.
+He uses stolen munitions to destroy the walls of Arkham Asylum, allowing a prison break.
 Batman exhausts himself recapturing the villains and returning them to Arkham.
-During this time, Bane remains in the shadows working at his plan for Batman, Bane kills Film Freak, who had been acting as an assassin under the Mad Hatter's mind control.
+During this time, Bane remains in the shadows working at his plan for Batman.
 He also captures and interrogates Robin, who had been spying on him, but fails to extract any useful information.
-Additionally, Bane has a rematch with Killer Croc that ends in a stalemate, with both being swept away into Gotham’s sewers.
+Additionally, Bane has a rematch with Killer Croc that ends in a stalemate, with both being swept away into Gotham's sewers.
 Both physically and mentally exhausted, Batman returns to Wayne Manor, unaware Bane has been waiting for him.
-Bane ambushes Batman and overpowers him in combat, then ultimately delivers a brutal final blow.
-He lifts Batman up and breaks his back him over one knee, leaving Batman paraplegic.
-This moment, often referred to as "Breaking the Bat", has been depicted in various adaptions, including, The Dark Knight Rises, Robot Chickens DC Comics Special and alluded to numerous times in the DC Animated Universe, or DCAU.
+Bane ambushes and overpowers Batman, then breaks his back, leaving Batman paraplegic.
+This moment, often referred to as "Breaking the Bat", has been depicted in various adaptions, including The Dark Knight Rises, and Robot Chickens DC Comics Special.
+It was alluded to numerous times in the DC Animated Universe (DCAU).